Countries Where Drugs Are Decriminalized

 Photo Credit: Twenty20.

 Possession for personal use has never been a crime in Uruguay.
 It became the first country worldwide to legalize recreational cannabis in 2013, allowing legal acquisition through home cultivation, social clubs, and Uruguayan pharmacies.
-Source

 Photo Credit: Shutterstock.

-Brett Andrews is the co-founder of Expatsi, a company that helps expats discover how to leave the U.S. Brett and his partner Jen developed the Expatsi Test to recommend countries to move to, based on factors like budget, visa type, spoken languages, healthcare rankings, and more.
+Brett Andrews is an expat influencer and co-founder of Expatsi, a company that's helped thousands of expats on their moving abroad journeys.
+Brett and his partner Jen developed the Expatsi Test to recommend countries to move to, based on factors like budget, visa type, spoken languages, healthcare rankings, and more.
 In a former life, he worked as a software developer, IT support specialist, and college educator.
-When he's not working, Brett loves watching comic book movies and reading unusual books.
+When he's not working, Brett loves watching exploring new countries, reading unusual books, and pondering the wisdom of The Big Lebowski.